UoMResearchIT/r-shiny-course/content/_index.md

 [innovative visualisations](https://youtu.be/jbkSRLYSojo?t=90) and puts it into Shiny.
 The app we'll produce can be found here: https://mawds.shinyapps.io/worked_example/

-> ## Aside
->
+{{% notice tip%}}
-> I've tried to minimise the amount of non-Shiny material in this workshop, but we will need to so some manipulation of the data.
+I've tried to minimise the amount of non-Shiny material in this workshop, but we will need to so some manipulation of the data.
 I've adopted a [tidyverse](https://www.tidyverse.org/) based approach to doing this, using pipes and filters.
 If you're more comfortable using base R you're very welcome to use that approach.
 If you need a quick refresher on using the tidyverse to manipulate tabular data, [this episode](https://uomresearchit.github.io/r-tidyverse-intro/04-dplyr/) of the [Data Analysis using R course](https://uomresearchit.github.io/r-tidyverse-intro/), which we teach at the University of Manchester may be useful.

->
-> To minimise the amount of formatting of graphs etc, I've provided functions that will generate the graphs we'll be using, given an appropriate data set.
-Where these functions are used you could use your own call to `ggplot()`.
+To minimise the amount of formatting of graphs etc, I've provided functions that will generate the graphs we'll be using, given an appropriate data set.
+Where these functions are used you could use your own call to `ggplot()`, `plot()` etc.
+{{% /notice %}}

 ## How the workshop materials work